syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Using ajaxSettings property, we can customize the ajax settings.
-Normally we can customize following option in ajax handling data, url, type, async, contentType, dataType but here success function can't be customized.
-For upload and download API, we can customize url only.
+Using ajaxSettings property, we can customize the ajax configurations.
+Normally we can customize following option in ajax handling data, url, type, async, contentType, dataType and success.
+For upload, download and getImage API, we can customize url only.